Diabetes Warning Signs

 - Impotence or erectile dysfunction (ED)

 Contact your health care provider right away so you can have a diabetes test if you have any of these diabetes warning signs.
-Even people with pre-diabetes can have the increased risk from heart disease seen in people with type 1 or type 2 diabetes.
+Even people with pre-diabetes can have the increased risk of heart disease seen in people with type 1 or type 2 diabetes.

 For more detail, see WebMD's article Preventing Diabetes Complications.